bitscurrent/LNA/README.md

 fig output noise.

 ## Conclusion
 Thus, the LNA uses current-reuse technique and hence the performance is improved.
-It shows  proper maching at 2.52GHz and is verified using 28nm Technology node on Synopsis Compiler.
+It shows  proper maching at 2.5GHz and is verified using 28nm Technology node of Synopsis.

 ## Acknowledgement

+1. Synopsys Team/Company.
 1. Kunal Ghosh, Co-founder,VSD Corp.Pvt.
 Ltd.- kunalpghosh@gmail.com

 2. Chinmay Panda, IIT Hyderabad